Scalable Quantitative Verification For Deep Neural Networks: Related Work

-\paragraph{Quantitative Verification.} While qualitative verification provides a binary answer to the question of whether there exists an input that violates a property, in quantitative approaches, the goal is to estimate what proportion of inputs violate the property.
-Webb et al.~\cite{webb2018statistical} proposed a Monte Carlo-based approach to estimating the ratio of adversarial examples.
-In particular, the authors propose to use a technique that is catered for rare event estimation.
+Baluta et al.~\cite{BSSMS19} propose a quantitative framework that outputs estimates of how often a property holds. network into a logical formula and use model counting tools.
+Their approach, however, is instantiated to a specific type of neural networks, namely binarized neural networks, and its scalability is limited to networks with around $50,000$ parameters.
+In contrast, \codename scales to DNNs with millions of parameters while preserving the formal guarantees of the white-box approach.
+Webb et al.~\cite{webb2018statistical} proposed a Monte Carlo-based approach for rare events to estimate the ratio of adversarial examples.
 In this work, we take a {\em property testing} approach wherein we ask if the proportion of inputs that violate a property is less than a given threshold (in which case we say yes) or it is $\eta$-far from the threshold (in which case we say no).
 While both approaches are black-box and rely on sampling, \codename returns a yes or no answer with user-specified high confidence, whereas the statistical approach proposed by Webb et al. does not provide such guarantees.

-The approach of Baluta et al.~\cite{BSSMS19} is similar to our work, in spirit.
-Baluta et al. propose a white-box approach, called NPAQ, by encoding the neural network into a logical formula and employ model counting to estimate the proportion of adversarial inputs.
-The lack of efficient model counters restricts the authors to instantiating the approach to a particular type of neural networks, namely binarized neural networks, thus limiting the applicability to other types of neural networks.
-While NPAQ does provide PAC-style guarantees, its scalability is limited to binarized neural networks of around $50,000$ parameters.
-Narodytska et al.~\cite{narodytska2019assessing} propose a similar approach for assessing machine learning explanations.
-In contrast, \codename scales to significantly larger DNNs than any of the previous work while preserving the formal guarantees of the white-box approach, i.e., \codename returns an answer with user-specified error and confidence parameters.
+A related area is statistical model checking~\cite{larsen2014statistical,kwiatkowska2007stochastic,kwiatkowska2009prism} that relies on sampling schemes~\cite{wald1945sequential} to accept a given hypothesis. \codename algorithm is similar to a sequential sampling plan~\cite{younes2005verification} but \codename's insight is that each test checks ``cheaper'' hypotheses in a binary-search manner.
+In particular, in case of {\codename}, we design hypothesis in a manner that more {\em expensive} hypothesis tests are delayed as much as possible.